brsh/brshSysInfo/readme.md

 # brshSysInfo - Powershell System Information module

-All the system information that's fit to print (although some only work with Admin rights - cuz... reasons)
+All the system information that's fit to print (although some only work with Admin rights - cuz... reasons).
+Powershell for Windows and PSCore compatible.

 The big bright shiny function from this module is the SystemReport - via `get-siSystemReport`, but the info is available in bite sized (mostly) psobject'ed morsels in the following functions: